Silver Well, Shouldham, Norfolk

 1918 postcard of Ladies Well

-From Alva, take the signs to walk up the gorgeous Alva Glen gorge, past the site of the Dwarf’s Tomb, over the bridge past the first waterfall and up footpath into the glen.
+From Alva, take the signs to walk up the gorgeous Alva Glen gorge, past the site of the Dwarf’s Tomb, over the bridge past the first waterfall and up the footpath and into the glen proper.
 The path runs parallel with the gorge and a few hundred yards along you’ll reach a small footbridge.
-Immediately before this, on the right, coming down through the crags by the side of the path, the waters fall from the well in question.
+Immediately before this, on your right, coming down through the crags by the side of the path, the waters fall from the well in question.
+It’s easy enough to see.

 Archaeology & History